 A.T.
 Cross, the maker of fine writing instruments and accessories, is consolidating its design and development divisions in The Foundry complex.
 Cross has been a proud Rhode Island employer for 170 years, providing people all over the world with one of the most memorable gifts you can give," said A.T.
 Cross CEO Robert P. Baird Jr. "We are thrilled to have moved back to Providence and to be building our future there, with new headquarters and a new Cross Store."

 On an adjacent waterfront parcel, Ventas/Wexford Science + Technology and CV Properties are leading ambitious efforts to create a mixed use innovation complex.
-With Johnson & Johnson and the Cambridge Innovation Center as prime tenants, they investing $250 million to build incubator, wet lab, research, office space and a 12,000 square foot "District Hall."
+With Johnson & Johnson and the Cambridge Innovation Center as prime tenants, they are investing $250 million to build incubator, wet lab, research, office space and a 12,000 square foot "District Hall."
 Ventas/Wexford works exclusively with universities, academic medical centers and major research institutions to build vibrant mixed use communities that drive innovation and entrepreneurial activity.

 Luxury and boutique hotels are popping up across the downtown landscape.
 The city currently has 2,300 rooms, and another 441 rooms are proposed to come on line.
-In addition to South Street Landing, First Bristol Corporation has broken ground on a 120-suite extended stay hotel by Hilton.
+In addition to South Street Landing, First Bristol Corporation is building a 120-suite extended stay hotel by Hilton.
 The Procaccianti Group is building a 154-room Marriott Residence Inn.
 The Sarchi Group is working to produce a 76-room Best Western GLo hotel, a boutique option aimed at millennial travelers.
 Hotel Associates LLC is siting a Holiday Inn Express to cater to budget conscious visitors.
 Several existing hotels have just completed extensive renovations, as well, to prepare for the surge in new investment.

 Providence is a place where the costs are reasonable, the energy is contagious, and the creative talent is right at home.
 Want to know more?